In this issue, Index on Censorship looks at the media manipulation that allows for the creation and punishment of monsters at home and abroad.

-In this issue, Index on Censorship magazine explores the long history of censorship as a parallel and equally powerful history of literature.
+In this issue, Index on Censorship magazine explores the ruthless centre of colonial history, and celebrates the voices of the world’s tribes.

 A quarterly journal set up in 1972, Index on Censorship magazine has published oppressed writers and refused to be silenced across hundreds of issues.